The popular London spot is making its way up North.

 Taking over the former Walkabout site just off Deansgate, The Blues Kitchen is set to bring a taste of New Orleans to Manchester.
 Established as a music venue and ultra-cool bar and restaurant in Shoreditch, Camden and Brixton, the brand new city centre hot spot is set to diversify Manchester’s already lively music scene, providing a 600-capacity venue for late-night music and drinks.

 Expect food and drink influenced by the deep South, with delicious BBQ grub, burgers and more, as well as cocktails and a whole lot of bourbon.
-Fun fact: The Blues Kitchen currently holds London’s biggest selection of bourbon whiskeys – so you can guarantee you’ll find one that tickles your fancy when they open.
+Fun fact: The Blues Kitchen currently holds London’s biggest selection of bourbon whiskeys – so you can guarantee you’ll find one that tickles your fancy when they open this May.

 The bar, which pays homage to the iconic Blues scene, hosts live music every day from local and international talent and live DJs playing some of the best soul, funk, rock n roll & roots music you’ll find in the UK.